aalexlu/content/Machine Structures/8 RISC-V Pipelining and Hazards.md

 | 3. lw **t1**, 0(**t0**) |      |      | IF   | ID       | **• EX** | **MEM •** | WB       |      |      |
 | 4. add t2, **t1**, x0   |      |      |      | *        | IF       | ID        | **• EX** | MEM  | WB   |

-*only way to resolve is with a stall as well*
+*only way to resolve is with a stall as well - result ready in MEM as opposed to EX*

 **Rearranging Code:**